AdobeDocs/campaign.en/help/v8/send/transactional.md

 :speech_balloon: As a Managed Cloud Services user, [contact Adobe](../start/support.md#support) to install and configure Campaign Transactional messaging in your environment.

-Transactional messages are used to for:
+Transactional messages are used to send:

 * notifications, such as order confirmations or password resets for example
-* send out an individual real-time response to a customer action
+* an individual real-time response to a customer action
 * non-promotional content

 :bulb: Transactional messaging settings are detailed in [this section](../config/transactional-msg-settings.md).